zaqifathis/BIMserver-doc/Visual-query-language.md

 This query first selects all IfcBuildingStorey objects that have the name "Storey 2", which would usually be used to get one single storey (using a GUID here would be better).
 However this storey is not added to the resultset (note the "exclude" attribute).
 The Storey is only used as a path to get to the Window/Door objects that are linked to it.

-The "Decomposes" and "Contains" blocks are uses of reusable blocks that are defined here and here respectively.
+The [Decomposes](https://github.com/opensourceBIM/BIMserver/wiki/Reusable-query-%22Decomposes%22) and [Contains](https://github.com/opensourceBIM/BIMserver/wiki/Reusable-query-%22Contains%22) blocks are uses of reusable blocks.

 ![](https://raw.githubusercontent.com/opensourceBIM/BIMserver/master/Documentation/img/query1storeywindowsanddoors.png)